pwestman/pwestman.github.io/README.md

 Scale:
 [https://robertoloja.github.io/index.html](https://robertoloja.github.io/index.html)

+The design of the individual parts were modified heavily during integration in order to accommodate all parts.
+Therefore, the final versions in the build videos no longer accurately reflect the final design from the integration.

 #### 2.6.1.11 Week 11: Incorporation of Feedback From Demonstration, Writing Progress Report, and Status Meeting

 **Progress Report: Paul Westman**